drupol/master-thesis/src/thesis/2-reproducibility.typ

 applications and highlighted the criticality of managing software supply chain risks.

-#figure(
-  include "../../resources/typst/my-app-graph-not-ok.typ",
-  caption: [
+#figure(include "../../resources/typst/my-app-graph-not-ok.typ", caption: [
   Dependency graph of `my-app` version `1.2.3`, where a flaw has been detected in `xz` dependency
-  ],
-) <python-runtime-dependencies-graph-with-flaw>
+]) <python-runtime-dependencies-graph-with-flaw>

 These issues are known as #emph[supply chain attacks], a type of cyber attack that targets vulnerabilities in the supply chain of software or hardware